bio-raum/FooDMe2/docs/user_doc/usage.md

 #### `--email me@google.com` [ default = null]

 An email address to which the MultiQC report is send after pipeline completion.
 This requires for the executing system to have [sendmail](https://rimuhosting.com/support/settingupemail.jsp?mta=sendmail) configured.

-### Sequencing technology

-By default, the pipeline assumes that it is processing Illumina short-reads in paired-end configuration.
-Other supported sequencing technologies must be requested specifically with one of the following flags:

-#### `--pacbio` [ default = false]
-Reads are Pacbio HiFi after demultiplexing, in FastQ format.

-#### `--ont` [ default = false]
-Reads are Nanopore/ONT after demultiplexing, chemistry 10.4.1 or later, in FastQ format.
-Please note that the read quality is critical here, so only the most recent chemistry versions are likely to work.

-#### `--iontorrent` [ default = false]
-Reads are IonTorrent after demultiplexing, in FastQ format.

 ### PCR primers